crazycapivara/openweathermapy/README.md

 # openweathermapy
-Python package wrapping *OpenWeatherMap.org's* API 2.5.
+Python package wrapping **OpenWeatherMap.org's** API 2.5.

-As *OpenWeatherMap* returns data mostly in the form of nested dictionaries, *openweathermapy* gives a simple API to access items in a comfortable way:
+As **OpenWeatherMap.org** returns data mostly in the form of nested dictionaries, *openweathermapy* gives a simple API to access items in a comfortable way:
 ```Python
 # classic access